SVCBench: A Streaming Video Counting Benchmark for Spatial-Temporal State Maintenance: Conclusion

-VCBench provides a diagnostic framework for advancing video understanding.
+SVCBench provides a diagnostic framework for advancing video understanding.
 Our taxonomy and metric system provide actionable improvement targets.
 The benchmark's streaming evaluation protocol and fine-grained subcategories enable researchers to isolate specific failure modes and measure progress in state maintenance capabilities.
-We hope VCBench can drive development of video models with genuine temporal reasoning capabilities, advancing from pattern matching toward robust world state tracking.
+We hope SVCBench will support the development of video models with genuine temporal reasoning capabilities, advancing from pattern matching toward robust world state tracking.

+This research is supported in part by the National Natural Science Foundation of China (No.~62461160308, U23B2010, 62576024), the Beijing Natural Science Foundation (No.~L231011), the Fundamental Research Funds for the Central Universities (No.~501RCQD2025141003), and BeiHang GanWei Project (No.~502GWXM2024141001).
+We also acknowledge the support of the Beijing Nova Program.